jpeezzy/samus_chromefy_config/README.md

 # samus_chromefy_config
 Configuration for samus users running chromefy.
 Ideally you use an Eve installation with a caroline bin.
 This file should have a shell script to run once and the configuration will be complete.
-Run `sudo bash script.sh` and it will automatically fix some issues that happen when running a samus chromebook on chromefy
+Run `sudo bash setup.sh` in the chromeos shell and it will automatically fix some issues that happen when running a samus chromebook on chromefy

 ### Checklist of what needs to be done
 -[x] Touchpad adjustment